ChainSafe/forest/documentation/src/developer_documentation/rpc_stateful_tests.md

 The current test framework assumes a running node and a valid wallet.

-Consider implementing `forest-tool evm deploy` and `forest-tool evm invoke` subcommands to simplify contract deployement and test invokation.
+Consider implementing `forest-tool evm deploy` and `forest-tool evm invoke` subcommands to simplify contract deployment and test invocation.